-Arnault’s research interests at the Jacques Delors Institute focus on cybersecurity and digital technologies.
-He has published several papers for the Institute on different aspects of this dynamic field, including an analysis of threats and prospects for European cybersecurity and data privacy, as well as the cybersecurity dimension of the war in Ukraine and its ramifications for Europe.
-Arnault has presented his research on cybersecurity and digital technologies to policy makers and leading researchers at a number of conferences.
+Arnault Barichella’s research interests at the Jacques Delors Institute focus on artificial intelligence, cybersecurity and digital technologies.
+He has published several papers for the Institute on different aspects of these dynamic fields, including obstacles and prospects for regulating artificial intelligence at the EU level, an analysis of European cybersecurity and data privacy, as well as the cybersecurity dimension of the war in Ukraine and its ramifications for Europe.
+Arnault has presented his research on artificial intelligence, cybersecurity and digital technologies to policy makers and leading researchers at a number of conferences.
 Highlights include the European Commission’s panel discussion on the EU Cybersecurity Package (2018), with the European Cyber Task Force; the International Forum on Cybersecurity in Lille (2021); and the Enedis Forum on Innovation in March 2022, sharing a panel with the Cybersecurity Director at Enedis.

-Arnault has contributed a book chapter on ‘Cybersecurity and Data Protection in the Power Sector: Challenges, Perspectives and Policy Approaches’ in Considine J., Cook D. and Wood G. (eds) A Research Agenda for Energy Politics, to be published by Edward Elgar in April 2023.
-He was also selected by Palgrave Macmillan to be editor-in-chief for the Palgrave Handbook of Cybersecurity, Technologies and Energy Transitions.
-The aim of the Handbook, the first of its kind dedicated to the topic of cybersecurity and critical infrastructure, is to collect research, thinking and practice that captures a range of approaches, disciplines, theories, methodologies and perspectives with a global reach.
-The Handbook has invited a broad range of contributing experts from around the world from leading academic institutions, as well as think tanks, NGOs, governments, international organizations and the private sector.
-This Handbook will contribute to launching the new Palgrave Studies in Energy Transitions (PSET) series.
+Arnault was selected by Palgrave Macmillan to be editor-in-chief for the Palgrave Handbook of Cybersecurity, Digital Technologies and Energy Transitions.
+The aim of the Handbook, the first of its kind dedicated to these topics, is to collect research, thinking and practice that captures the complex and subtle interconnections between two transitions that lie at the heart of transformations in modern societies: the dual digital and clean energy transitions.
+The Handbook has invited a broad range of contributing experts from leading academic institutions, as well as think tanks, NGOs, governments, international organizations and the private sector.

 PUBLICATIONS